albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 A similar application
 to https://github.com/albertols/scio-db/blob/cleanup-for-medium/src/main/scala/com.db.myproject/mediation/MediationService.scala
-has successfully been deployed on DataFlow in a real-world productive end to end pipeline and replaced:
+has successfully been deployed on Dataflow in a real-world productive end to end pipeline and replaced:
 - A Spring microservice (on Openshift) that was reading notifications from Kafka and sending them to a HTTP endpoint.
 - An entire multi-node Hazelcast cluster (on Openshift) that was acting as low latency IMDG storage later for historical/sent notifications.